INTENSIVE COURSE ON MEDICAL LAW

 Professor Asier Urruela-Mora,

-Professor Clara Pinto Correia,
+Professor Clara Pinto Correia, and

 Dr. Álvaro Dias.